Andrzej-Tezyk/grantbot/README.md

 - Databases are run from the same container that app itself.
 Should be put into their own containers
 - Class with hardcoded env variables in utils/config.py to then pass them as settings.VARIABLE, fast solution for small project.
 Should implement with toml files instead with division between prod/dev.
 - Use of .env is only for dev.
 Should be Key-value storage instead
+- Use of gemini API instead of Lanchain or LLMlight to be able to use models of other vendors

 FOCUS ON POLISH LANGUAGE